 What happens if I fail to meet the minimum standards of Satisfactory Academic Progress?

-Warning – Failure to meet all parts of the satisfactory academic progress policy will result in financial aid probation.
-Students may continue to receive assistance for one semester, but must meet all parts of the satisfactory academic progress policy by the end of the probationary semester.
+Warning – Failure to meet all parts of the satisfactory academic progress policy will result in financial aid warning.
+Students may continue to receive assistance for one semester, but must meet all parts of the satisfactory academic progress policy by the end of the warning semester.

 Suspension – Failure to meet the minimum required GPA or minimum completion ratio during the semester(s) following notification of warning will result in financial aid suspension.
 Failure to complete at least 3 credit hours in a semester with a passing grade or a complete withdrawal from SCC during a semester, whether or not aid was received, will also result in automatic suspension of aid.